 White spots on basil leaves are caused because of powdery mildew.
 There are other reasons that may cause white spots such as pests like aphids, thrips, or whiteflies.
 The basil plant could suffer from nutrient deficiency or environmental stress affecting the leaves.

 I’ve written a lot more details about each of these issues that can cause white spots on the leaves.
 You’ll also find some preventive measures and solutions that will help you get your basil plant and leaves healthy again.

-There may be white spots on your basil leaves because of pests like aphids, thrips, whiteflies, leafhoppers, and mealybugs.
+Basil can develop white spots because of infestations from aphids, thrips, whiteflies, leafhoppers, mealybugs, and spider mites.

 Insecticidal soap is another option that is beneficial to get rid of pests.
 You can make some of your own by mixing a cup of vegetable oil with a tablespoon of dishwashing soap.

 You can mix two teaspoons of this insecticidal soap with 2 cups of water and spray the mixture on the basil leaves to get rid of the pests.